diplomax-in/07/README.md

-# 🎓 Diplomax - Diploma Student Support Platform
+# 🎓 Diplomax - Jharkhand Polytechnic

 **Diplomax** is a beautifully designed and student-focused educational website built for **Diploma students**, especially those pursuing Computer Science and Engineering.
 It aims to provide essential academic resources like notes, syllabus, previous year questions, career roadmaps, and important updates — all in one place.